MattKevan/uxlift/_topics/the-role-of-ux-writing-in-design-ethics.md

 ---
 title: The role of UX writing in design ethics
-intro: Dark patterns are user interface patterns specifically designed to trick a person into making a choice they wouldn’t want to make.
+description: Dark patterns are user interface patterns specifically designed to trick a person into making a choice they wouldn’t want to make.
 When the words in your product frustrate, shame, or manipulate people into taking actions they wouldn’t otherwise have taken, the user experience fails.